Dslate88/GoalGuru/README.md

 # GoalGuru
+Some experimantation of LLM layer logic for assisting users with goal reflections.

 ## Explanation of the directory structure:
 Based on the information provided and the context of your project, here's a suggested directory structure for your GitHub repository: